 Is Marissa a GOOD friend?
 It depends which way you look at it.
 Like all of us, she’s got so much going on at times that she physically can’t deal with much more than she has on her own plate – but most of us are able to push past this and put ourselves in someone else’s shoes, at least temporarily, and that’s where Marissa seems to struggle.

 Her friendship with Summer really interests me.
 I love Coop, but I want her to be like “How are YOU, Summer?
 Stuff with Seth seems kinda tough recently; how’s that going?
+Are you okay?
 Do you miss your mom?
-Are you sad that your dad isn’t around much cos of all the rhinoplasties he’s performing?”
+Are you sad that your dad isn’t around much cos of all the rhinoplasties he’s performing???”

 This never seems to happen.
 Summer grows from a vapid, fairly one-dimensional character at the start of season 1 to an intelligent, mature, loyal friend in seasons 2, 3 and 4, and although we’re dropped hints about her backstory I feel like we could use some more in-depth Summer storylines.
 We know that her mother left when she was younger and that she lives with her dad, who works all the time.
 So that’s literally just only child Summer, in a mansion, on her own.

 Summer also has a stepmother, Gloria, who she refers to – completely unaffectionately – as “the stepmonster.”
-Summer goes to a Mexican pharmacist in season 1 to buy drugs for this woman, because she knows she won’t need a prescription.
-She regularly mentions that Gloria has passed out at home or is so dosed up that she doesn’t know what’s going on.
+Summer goes to a Mexican pharmacist in season 1 to buy drugs for this woman and regularly mentions that Gloria has passed out at home or is so dosed-up that she doesn’t know what’s going on.
 If this was a Marissa sub-plot we’d hear a lot more about it, I’m sure.
 There’d be tears and underage drinking and POSSIBLY SOME SHOPLIFTING.
 But Summer, like Seth, tends to only be around for the comic relief most of the time, and so it barely gets mentioned.
-Marissa doesn’t question it, or ask how Summer is doing, and that seems like a cop-out when you consider all the times Summer has supported her.
+Marissa doesn’t question it or even ask how Summer is doing, and that seems like a cop-out when you consider all the times Summer has supported her.

 It kind of doesn’t come as a surprise, then, that Summer and Marissa fall out in season 3.
 Marissa – jealous of Summer’s long-term relationship with Seth and ‘perfect’ home life – lashes out, and Summer tells her to grow up, adding “Aren’t you just the saddest girl in the world?”

 ‘Niceness’ might not feel like the right word, but I feel like Marissa, despite her flaws and what I’ve just rambled about above, is actually one of TV’s quintessential nice girls.
 For starters, she’s kinder than she gets credit for.
 She shows her generosity in season 1, when she opts to make friends with Theresa Diaz, Ryan’s ex, even though she can’t think of anything worse than Ryan getting back together with her and rekindling his love of musicals and Girls Who Used To Live Next Door To Him In Chino.
-She even goes as far as giving Theresa a makeover so Ryan can do his annoying “Wow… you look… you look… amazing” spiel that he does every time one of his girlfriends makes an effort.
+She even goes as far as giving Theresa a makeover so Ryan can come out with his annoying “Wow… you look… you look… amazing” spiel that he uses every time a girl he’s dating makes an effort.

 And when she discovers Theresa is potentially pregnant with Ryan’s baby, does she freak out?
 Not as much as you’d think.
-While everyone else is falling apart on the outside, Marissa wishes Ryan well and tells him that although she wishes he didn’t have to leave, she totally gets why he has to.
+While everyone else is falling apart, Marissa wishes Ryan well and tells him that although she wishes he didn’t have to leave, she totally gets why he has to.
 Sure, she goes home and drinks straight vodka on her balcony later but THE MAIN THING IS THAT SHE’S THERE FOR HER FRIENDS.
 She could have been mean to Theresa.
-She could have been awful to Ryan (I sure woulda been).
-But she wasn’t, and no-one ever seems to remember that.
+She could have yelled at Ryan and called him a bed-hopping scumbag.
+BUT SHE DIDN’T, and no-one ever seems to remember that.
 When it comes to the big stuff – especially big stuff that isn’t about her – Marissa can actually get it together and support the people who need supporting.

 But when I say ‘niceness’, I actually don’t mean ‘generosity’.
 I mean the good old-fashioned nice gal syndrome that Marissa encapsulates perfectly.
 If you don’t know what I mean, I will say a few words which might jog your memory: OLIVER.
 TREY.
 JOHNNY.